 Global Greengrants Fund is proud to be Aveda’s Earth Month global partner.
 When you buy a limited-edition Aveda Light the Way candle during Earth Month, Aveda donates 100 percent of the sale price to Global Greengrants Fund to support clean-water projects in communities around the globe.

-Why is an international philanthropic nonprofit partnering with a multinational corporation?
+Why is an international environmental nonprofit partnering with a multinational corporation?

 - Protecting healthy watersheds: Massive hydroelectric projects proposed on the border between China and Russia could flood thousands of people’s homelands and destroy sensitive ecosystems.
 Global Greengrants Fund is supporting local efforts to protect rivers and lakes by opposing megadam construction and funding conservation education.